brson/multirust/README.md

 # Future work

 * Custom toolchains.
+* Make MULTIRUST_DIST_SERVER more flexible and checksumming optional so it works with Servo's server.
 * Check for and install updates of multirust itself.
 * Windows support.
 * Allow creation of aliases like `rustc-0.12.0` (needs cargo to obey